 The Obverse Of The 2020 Quarter

 The obverse displays John Flanagan’s restored 1932 portrait of George Washington in left-facing profile.
-This restoration enhanced subtle details from the original model while maintaining historical accuracy.
+This restoration, used throughout the America the Beautiful series, enhanced subtle details from Flanagan’s original model while maintaining historical accuracy.

-Surrounding inscriptions include “UNITED STATES OF AMERICA” along the top arc, “LIBERTY” positioned to the left of Washington’s profile, “IN GOD WE TRUST” appearing right the portrait, and “QUARTER DOLLAR” spanning the bottom curve.
-The mint mark (P, D, S, or W) appears below “IN GOD WE TRUST”.
+Surrounding inscriptions include “UNITED STATES OF AMERICA” along the top arc, “LIBERTY” to the left of Washington’s profile, “IN GOD WE TRUST” to the right of the portrait, and “QUARTER DOLLAR” spanning the bottom curve.
+The mint mark — P, D, S, or W — appears below “IN GOD WE TRUST.”

-West Point quarters feature an additional V75 privy mark to the left of Washington’s chin.
-This distinctive mark appears within an outline representing the Rainbow Pool at the World War II Memorial, with “V75” centered inside to commemorate the 75th anniversary of Allied victory.
+West Point quarters feature an additional V75 privy mark positioned at the 9 o’clock position in the field, lining up with Washington’s chin and below the “U” in “UNITED.”
+This distinctive mark appears within a recessed cartouche shaped like the Rainbow Pool at the World War II Memorial, with “V75” raised inside to commemorate the 75th anniversary of Allied victory.

 The Reverse Of The 2020 Quarter

-American Samoa: A Samoan fruit bat mother hangs upside down clutching her pup, positioned centrally with tropical foliage in the background.
-Inscriptions read “NATIONAL PARK” and “AMERICAN SAMOA” around the rim.
+American Samoa: Artist Phebe Hemphill designed the reverse showing a Samoan fruit bat mother hanging upside down clutching her pup, positioned centrally with tropical foliage in the background.
+Inscriptions read “NATIONAL PARK” and “AMERICAN SAMOA” around the rim, honoring the only U.S. national park where this threatened species lives naturally.

-Weir Farm (Connecticut): An artist wearing a painter’s smock stands before an easel outside Julian Alden Weir’s rustic studio, capturing the site’s artistic heritage.
+Weir Farm (Connecticut): Designed by Emily Damstra and sculpted by Renata Gordon, this reverse shows an artist wearing a painter’s smock standing before an easel outside Julian Alden Weir’s rustic studio, capturing the site’s American Impressionist heritage.
 The phrase “A NATIONAL PARK FOR ART” appears in the lower right.

-Salt River Bay (U.S. Virgin Islands): A young red mangrove tree appears in its early growth stage, roots extending into salt water to illustrate the species’ unique reproductive cycle.
+Salt River Bay (U.S. Virgin Islands): Designed by Richard Masters, the reverse features a young red mangrove tree in its early growth stage, roots extending into salt water to illustrate the species’ unique reproductive cycle.
+The site marks Columbus’s only recorded landing on present-day U.S. territory.

-Marsh-Billings-Rockefeller (Vermont): A young girl completes planting a Norway spruce seedling beside an established tree, symbolizing forest stewardship across generations.
+Marsh-Billings-Rockefeller (Vermont): A young girl completes planting a Norway spruce seedling beside an established tree in Vermont’s Mount Tom Forest, symbolizing forest stewardship across generations — echoing Frederick Billings’ 1860s hillside restoration.
 The motto “LAND STEWARDSHIP” anchors the bottom.

-Tallgrass Prairie (Kansas): A Regal Fritillary butterfly ascends against towering Big Bluestem and Indian grasses, viewed from below in a skyward perspective.
+Tallgrass Prairie (Kansas): A Regal Fritillary butterfly ascends against towering Big Bluestem and Indian grasses, viewed from below in a skyward perspective celebrating America’s remaining tallgrass prairie ecosystem.

 Other Features Of The 2020 Quarter

-Circulation strikes measure 24.3 millimeters in diameter.
+Circulation strikes measure 24.3 millimeters in diameter and weigh 5.67 grams.
 The composition consists of a copper core sandwiched between outer layers of cupronickel (91.67% copper, 8.33% nickel), commonly known as clad construction.

 The edge features 119 reeds in standardized spacing, providing both aesthetic texture and anti-counterfeiting protection.
-Silver proof versions contain 99.9% pure silver rather than the clad composition, though they maintain identical diameter and design specifications.
+Silver proof versions contain 99.9% pure silver — upgraded from the previous 90% composition starting in 2019 — though they maintain identical diameter and design specifications.

 Also Read: Top 30 Most Valuable State Quarters Worth Money List